jboss-developer/jboss-eap-quickstarts/helloworld-jms/README.md

 * `cf.name`

-   The JNDI name of the JMS ConnectionFactory you want to use.
+   The name of the JMS ConnectionFactory you want to use.

    Default: `RemoteConnectionFactory`

 * `dest.name`

-   The JNDI name of the JMS Destination you want to use.
+   The name of the JMS Destination you want to use.

    Default: `testQueue`